The irreducible mass and the horizon area of LIGO's black holes: Acknowledgments

 \section{Acknowledgments}

-We thank Matthew Mould for discussions.
+We thank Matthew Mould and Matteo Bonetti for discussions.
 We thank Maya Fishbach for sharing her code to sample $p_{\rm pop}$.
 D.G. and C.M.F. are supported by European Union's H2020 ERC Starting Grant No.~945155--GWmining, Cariplo Foundation Grant No.~2021-0555, and Leverhulme Trust Grant No.~RPG-2019-350.
-U.S.~is supported by STFC Grants Nos.~ST/V005669/1, ST/W001667/1, ST/P002307/1, ST/R002452/1, ST/R00689X/1 (project ACTP 186), and NSF-XSEDE Grant No.~PHY-090003.
-Computational work was performed at CINECA through INFN and Bicocca allocations, SDSC Expanse, TACC Stampede, the Cambridge Service for Data Driven Discovery (CSD3) system, and the Maryland Advanced Research Computing Center (MARCC).
+U.S.~is supported by STFC Research Grant Nos.
+ST/V005669/1 and ST/W001667/1, DiRAC project ACT284, funded by STFC grants ST/P002307/1, ST/R002452/1 and ST/R00689X/1, and NSF-XSEDE Grant No.~PHY-090003.
+Computational work was performed at CINECA with allocations through INFN, Bicocca, and ISCRA Type-B project HP10BEQ9JB, as well as at SDSC Expanse, TACC Stampede, the Cambridge Service for Data Driven Discovery (CSD3) system, and the Maryland Advanced Research Computing Center (MARCC).